-This page provides you with Freelancer resume samples that you can use for inspiration in writing your own resume, or for creating one through our easy-to-use resume builder.
+This page provides you with Freelancer resume samples to use to create your own resume with our easy-to-use resume builder.
 Below you'll find our how-to section that will guide you through each section of a Freelancer resume.

 “Is it really needed?
 Can’t I just show a portfolio of projects that show I’m the best person for the job.”